iamnhk/practice/README.md

-This is for practice git
+This is for practicing Git and collaborating with peers.